… From 1999 to 3/2001:

 As I became aware of these thoughts and emotions, I relaxed, and the pulling subsided.

-This „being-aware-of-my-feelings-as-good-as-possible“ today also is a part of my prevention of a new disease.
+This „being-aware-of-my-feelings-as-best-as-possible“ today also is a part of my prevention of a new disease.